NB: For this recipe you will need a food processor with a dough hook attachment. The dough starter needs to be prepared 12 hours in advance.

 Pour the yeast mixture over the flours, whisking well to form a thick paste.
 Cover the bowl with a damp tea towel and set aside to ferment for at least 6 hours and up to 18 hours at room temperature.
 You can use dried yeast but you will only need half the quantity.
 Yeast is dormant at 4C, active between 20-40C and destroyed at 45-50 C. Using a dough starter in bread making gives a greater complexity of flavour; as the yeast activates and feeds on the natural sugars present in the flour, over time it produces a distinctively tangy or sour taste.

-For the dough, line two large baking trays with baking parchment.
+For the dough, line 2 large baking trays with greaseproof paper.

 Add the water to the fermented dough starter and mix well to combine.